Derwen, Inc., and its affiliated companies, Websites, applications

 Attempts by any parties outside of our firm to coerce, restrict, or otherwise interfere with corporate policy will be considered extra-jurisdictional and presumed hostile, and may become subject to criminal prosecution.
 Any other aggressions conducted by our clientele or their representatives, related to the prohibitions and restrictions listed above, will be enforced to the maximum extent permitted by law.

-We do not condone harassment or offensive behavior at our consulting engagements, nor at our events or discussion forums, whether those are held online or in-person.
+We do not condone harassment or offensive behavior at our consulting engagements, nor at our events nor within our discussion forums, whether those are held online or in-person.

 We invite you to help us make each engagement or event organized by Derwen, Inc., a place which is welcoming and respectful to all participants regardless of gender, gender identity and expression, age, sexual orientation, disability, physical appearance, race, ethnicity, or national origin.

 Examples of harassment include: offensive comments; verbal threats or demands; overtly sexualized images in public spaces; intimidation; stalking; harassing photography or recording; sustained disruption of events or discussion forums; and unwelcome physical contact or sexual attention.
 Harassment also includes slights and negative messages (both unintended and intentional) and other forms of microaggression, as well as advocating for, or encouraging, any of the offensive behaviors listed above.

 Participants asked to stop any harassing behavior are expected to comply immediately and may be expelled from an event without a refund and banned from future engagement at the discretion of Derwen, Inc.

 Please bring any concerns to the immediate attention of our staff.

 We reserve the right to refuse service.
-While some businesses espouse a belief such that the customer is always right, our business is defined by the integrity of our clientele.
+While some businesses espouse a belief such that the customer is always right, the character of any business is partly defined by the integrity of its clientele.
 To that end, some expectations of civil behavior define minimum requirements for inclusion over and beyond simply engaging in transactions in commerce.